 IT’S COOL TO CARPOOL

 For getting around Portland (ie. getting to packet pick up locations, hitting great restaurants, visiting your local Foot Traffic store, etc…) here is a great link to our public transportation’s trip planner!
-CLICK HERE for Trip Planner Unfortunately, there are no public transportation options on the morning of July 4th.
+Unfortunately, there are no public transportation options on the morning of July 4th.
 All buses run on holiday hours on the Fourth, so nothing goes out to the island that early.
-This is one of the reason we have a fantastic shuttle system.
+This is one of the reasons we have a fantastic shuttle system.
 We thought of everything (well, almost).
 Check the Facebook forum above to post ride requests or offerings there and get to the island with a new/old friend!
 Plus, check out the top of this page for information on our new shuttle option!

 TICKETS are available in store for cash or check or online within the registration or separately.
 Click here for a map of the shuttle start location.
 A shuttle takes you from NW Portland in front of the Silver Cloud Inn (2426 NW Vaughn St.) all the way to Sauvie Island & back!
 We highly recommend taking a shuttle from NW Portland given that it helps eliminate traffic and is super convenient and saves you the hassle and the gas money!
 Last year over 1000 participants high-tailed it to the start and got there on time and let the bus drivers do all the work!
 It’s well worth it!
 However, this is not a mandatory shuttle and is meant to alleviate congestion at the start (which it has succeeded in exceptionally well!).
 Buses leave as they are filled starting at 5am and return as they are filled starting at 9 am or whenever the first bus fills for a return trip.